-11For this analysis, we constructed two subgroups based on the child's home language: (1) children who spoke English and (2) English language learners who spoke another language at home.
-Too few children spoke specific other languages to permit construction of additional groups.
+11For this analysis, we constructed two subgroups based on the child's home language: (1) children who spoke English, and (2) English language learners who spoke another language at home.
+The number of who children spoke specific other languages was too small to permit construction of additional groups.